bigchaindb/bigchaindb/docs/server/source/production-deployment-template/ca-installation.rst

    ./easyrsa build-ca

-You will be prompted to enter the Distinguished Name for this CA. You can hit enter to accept the default values or change it at each prompt.

-You will also be asked to enter a PEM pass phrase for encrypting the ``ca.key`` file.
+You will also be asked to enter a PEM pass phrase (for encrypting the ``ca.key`` file).
 Make sure to securely store that PEM pass phrase.
 If you lose it, you won't be able to add or remove entities from your PKI infrastructure in the future.

-It will ask several other questions.
+You will be prompted to enter the Distinguished Name (DN) information for this CA.
-You can accept all the defaults [in brackets] by pressing Enter.
+For each field, you can accept the default value [in brackets] by pressing Enter.
 While ``Easy-RSA CA`` *is* a valid and acceptable Common Name, you should probably enter a name based on the name of the managing organization, e.g. ``Omega Ledger CA``.